-On the latest Money In Motion show, I proposed a dollar-Turkish lira trade.
+On last Friday's Money In Motion, I recommended a trade on the euro.
 Here's an update.

 The final word from the currency pits, with CNBC's Melissa Lee and the Money In Motion traders.